Mike Ange

 IT’S THE MOMENTS THAT TAKE OUR BREATH AWAY

 So what are our qualifications and what do we teach?
 We teach pretty much everything (see a partial listing of courses below).
-Mike holds over 60 international teaching certifications that include Master Instructor, Instructor Trainer and/or Train the Trainer issued by a number of international training agencies including: CMAS, ERDI, IANTD, NASE, PADI, PERT (Asia only) PSAI, RAID, SDI, SSI & TDI.
-Mike has received the rare honor of selection as both a Platinum Pro 5000 Instructor and Platinum Pro 5000 Diver with SSI.
-In addition to that, he has written a number of diving textbooks, developed the ground breaking “Lessons for Life” training column, served on training/safety boards for six international training agencies and served as adjunct faculty at several colleges and universities.
-Three of his annual training programs have become signature events covered by the major media outlets in the industry and he has worked on a number of high profile dive expeditions.
-Mike was a diving safety officer for NOAA permit project dives to the USS Monitor Historic Site in 230 fsw off Cape Hatteras, NC and he was the technical dive team leader for the sinking of the USNS Vandenberg off Key West Florida in May of 09.
+Mike holds over 160 international teaching certifications that include Master Instructor, Instructor Trainer and/or Train the Trainer issued by a number of international training agencies including: CMAS, ERDI, IANTD, NASE, NAUI, PADI, PSAI, RAID, SDI, SSI & TDI.
+Mike has received the rare honor of selection as a Platinum Pro 5000 Instructor and he has been inducted into the Platinum Pro 5000 Diver Foundation.
+In addition to that, he has written ten diving textbooks, developed the ground breaking “Lessons for Life” training column, served on training/safety boards for several international training agencies and served as faculty at several colleges and universities, including Texas A&M where he was the head of the department of Aquanautics and the Diving Safety Officer for the scientific diving programs.
+Three of his annual training programs became signature events covered by the major media outlets in the industry and he has worked on a number of high profile dive expeditions.
+Mike was a diving safety officer for NOAA permit project dives to the USS Monitor Historic Site in 230 fsw off Cape Hatteras, NC and he was the technical clearance dive team leader and the explosive ordinance recovery dive team leader for the sinking of the USNS Vandenberg off Key West Florida in May of 09.
 His team was responsible for removing unexploded ordinance and clearing the interior of this, the second largest artificial reef ever sunk.

-Scheduling: Mike Ange Expeditions runs a regular schedule of classes that you can locate here.
-But increasingly we offer individual and private schedules for divers.
+Scheduling: Mike Ange Expeditions only offers special private schedule classes with the exception of a fwew special projects offered in conjunction with industry partners like major magazines.
 For specially scheduled programs we work on a daily fee or weekly fee plus expenses basis.
 Our services are also available to Dive Centers and other companies on a contract fee basis.
-Contact our office for details via email (mike@seaduction.com) or call 727-271-8400.
+Contact our office for details via email (mike@seaduction.com) or call 727-271-8400 to schedule your event or course.

 Courses We Teach